Universal TV (United Kingdom and Ireland): As Universal Channel

 In June 2009, a memorandum leaked to the television trade newspaper Broadcast stated that NBC Universal planned to rebrand the Hallmark Channel as a Universal Channel in October 2009.
 The "Hallmark Channel" brand was licensed to NBC Universal from Crown Media (which operates the US Hallmark Channel) and was due to expire.
 An NBC Universal spokesperson denied such a rebrand would happen.

 On 2 September 2010, Universal Networks International confirmed plans to rebrand the Hallmark Channel as the Universal Channel in the UK.
 On 18 October, the pay-TV channel and its timeshift and high definition variants became the Universal Channel, Universal Channel +1 and Universal Channel HD.

 The Universal Channel gave UK premieres to cop show Rookie Blue and legal drama Fairly Legal in early 2011.
-It also aired Shattered, which stars Callum Keith Rennie as a homicide detective suffering from multiple personality disorder.
+It also aired Shattered, which stars Callum Keith Rennie as a homicide detective suffering from dissociative identity disorder.

 On 1 December 2010, Universal Channel launched a specific feed which targets Ireland.
 Universal Channel in Ireland airs localised advertising.
 The Irish feed does not include subtitles.
 TV3 act as the Irish variation's advertising sales agents.

 On 31 July 2013, Universal Channel unveiled a refreshed branding and new slogan it launched on 5 August, "100% Characters".
 The brand reflected "that great characters are the magnets that draw viewers back to their favourite shows - week after week".